metalsoft-io/metalcloud-sdk-go/docs/CreateVMPool.md

 ### NewCreateVMPool

-`func NewCreateVMPool(siteId float32, managementHost string, managementPort float32, name string, type_ string, ) *CreateVMPool`
+`func NewCreateVMPool(siteId float32, managementHost string, managementPort float32, name string, type_ string, networkFabricId float32, ) *CreateVMPool`

 NewCreateVMPool instantiates a new CreateVMPool object This constructor will assign default values to properties that have it defined,